pingcap/docs-cn/dm/shard-merge-best-practices.md

 You can easily conclude from [Merge and Migrate Data from Sharded Tables](/dm/feature-shard-merge-pessimistic.md#principles) that DM's sharding DDL lock is a mechanism for coordinating the execution of DDL operations to the downstream from multiple upstream sharded tables.

-Therefore, when you find any sharding DDL lock on `DM-master` through `show-ddl-locks` command, or any `unresolvedGroups` or `blockingDDLs` on some DM-workers through `query-status` command, do not rush to manually release the sharding DDL lock through `unlock-ddl-lock` commands.
+Therefore, when you find any sharding DDL lock on `DM-master` through `shard-ddl-lock` command, or any `unresolvedGroups` or `blockingDDLs` on some DM-workers through `query-status` command, do not rush to manually release the sharding DDL lock through `shard-ddl-lock unlock` commands.

 Instead, you can: